 What do I need to include in my appeal?

 Appeals must be typewritten, signed, and include a detailed explanation of how extenuating circumstances beyond your control prevented you from meeting the requirements.
 In addition, you must explain what has changed that will allow you to maintain academic progress.
+If Maximum Time Frame Appeal, you must explain why you are not on target to complete your degree program within 150% of the credit hours needed for your current degree.

 Documentation includes, but is not limited to: